 While a quick reading of Wisconsin’s white-collar exemption regulations may lead some to focus their compliance efforts in FLSA case law and regulations, such a task should be undertaken with great diligence.
 It is necessary to understand the ways that both the FLSA and Wisconsin law have developed over time with respect to their similar, yet distinct white-collar exemptions to ensure that instructive FLSA cases are identified and overtime compensation is properly paid pursuant to Wisconsin law.

-If you have questions about whether you are properly being paid under federal or Wisconsin law, please contact one of our attorneys as soon as possible to set up a free initial consultation.
+If you have questions about whether you are properly being paid under federal or Wisconsin law, please contact one of our attorneys as soon as possible to set up a free initial case evaluation.

 * Note: This blog was originally published on the State Bar of Wisconsin’s Labor & Employment Blog and can be found here.